 “Replantation” refers to the surgical reattachment of a finger, hand, or arm that has been completely cut from a person’s body.
-The goal of replantation surgery is to give the patient back as much use of the injured area as possible.
+The goal is to give the patient back as much use of the injured area as possible.

-There are a number of steps in the replantation process.
+There are a number of steps involved in this surgery.
 First, damaged tissue is carefully removed.
 Then bone ends are shortened and rejoined with pins or plates.
 This holds the part in place to allow the rest of the tissues to be restored to a normal position.
 Muscles, tendons, arteries, nerves and veins are then repaired.
 Sometimes grafts of bone, skin, tendons, and blood vessels may be needed, too.

 Complete healing of the injury and surgical wounds is only the beginning of a long process of rehabilitation.
 Therapy and temporary bracing are important to the recovery process.
 From the beginning, braces are used to protect the newly repaired tendons but allow the patient to move the replanted part.
 Therapy with limited motion helps keep joints from getting stiff, helps keep muscles mobile, and helps keep scar tissue to a minimum.
 Even after you have recovered, you may find that you cannot do everything you wish to do.
 Tailor-made devices may help many patients do special activities or hobbies.
 Talk to your physician or therapist to find out more about such devices.
 Many replant patients are able to return to the jobs they held before the injury.
 When this is not possible, patients can seek assistance in selecting a new type of work.

-Replantation and completion amputation/prosthesis can affect your emotional life as well as your body.
+This surgery and completion amputation/prosthesis can affect your emotional life as well as your body.
 When your bandages are removed and you see the replanted or amputated part for the first time, you may feel shock, grief, anger, disbelief, or disappointment because the body part simply does not look like it did before.
 Worries about the look of a body part and how it will work are common.
-Talking about these feelings with your doctor often helps you come to terms with the outcome of the replantation.
+Talking about these feelings with your doctor often helps you come to terms with the outcome.
 Your doctor may also ask a counselor to assist with this process.
 You may find it helpful to talk with someone about it and work through your feelings, so you can move on with your life.

-After replantation surgery, some patients may need additional surgery at a later time to gain better function of the part.
+After this surgery, some patients may need additional surgery at a later time to gain better function of the part.
 Some of the more common procedures are:

 - Tenolysis: frees tendons from scar tissue.